 Ideally, you’ll schedule a handful of interviews the same day and invest a few thousand dollars to have a professional videographer put a camera and lights on them.

 Now you’ve got insights in video format that can be used on your website, on YouTube, in the social channels, in paid ads, etc. You can have them transcribed and use the raw text or hand the transcriptions off to copywriter to turn them in written content for white papers, blog posts, and other applications.

 In this episode of the B2B Growth podcast, I broke down how to do what we call “Knowledge Extraction Day” if you want to learn more: 3 Benefits to Content Creation “Batching”.

-I also recommend reading this article by our Senior Copywriter Toby Wall to guide you: How to extract expert knowledge from your team and turn it into incredible content.
+I also recommend reading this article by our content director Toby Wall to guide you: How to extract expert knowledge from your team and turn it into incredible content.